EDUCBA

 Waterfall Chart Example 1-1

-Later insert the formula for the addition of January sales to February sales in the accumulation row under the February column, as shown in the below screenshot.
+Later insert the formula for adding January sales to February sales in the accumulation row under the February column, as shown in the screenshot below.

 Waterfall Chart Example 1-2